 Some of the links below are affiliate links.
 This means that I may earn a small commission if you purchase.
 I linked the product I used for convenience, but Amazon is often more expensive than your local craft store.

-- decorator tip - I've used the Wilton #104 petal tip and the Ateco 45 flat tip for creating the mummy badges.
+Decorator tip - I like the Wilton #104 petal tip and Ateco 45 flat tip for creating the bandages.

-- pastry bag - For baking with kids, I prefer large 18" piping bags to prevent the frosting from coming out the top.
+Pastry bag - for baking with kids, I use big 18" bags so the frosting doesn't squeeze out the top.

-- black decorator icing - Store-bought black icing is the easiest way to get a rich, dark color and the right consistency.
+Black decorator icing - easiest way to get a rich, dark color with the right consistency.

-- mini candy eyeballs - The mini size works best for giving your mummies their spooky, adorable eyes.
+Mini candy eyeballs - The mini size is perfect for giving your mummies those spooky, adorable eyes.

 Instructions

-- Fit your pastry bag with your piping tip and fill it with white buttercream icing.
+- Fill your pastry bag.
+Fit it with a piping tip and load it up with white buttercream.

-- Use the black decorator icing to draw a football shape in the center of the mummy's face.
-Add 2 candy eyeballs to the center of the black icing.
+- Make the face.
+Use black icing to draw a little football shape for the face.
+Stick 2 candy eyeballs in the center.

 Top Tip